 The staging and treatment of MCC are discussed here.
 The clinical features and initial diagnosis of MCC are reviewed separately.
 (See "Pathogenesis, clinical features, and diagnosis of Merkel cell (neuroendocrine) carcinoma".)

 TNM STAGING SYSTEM

-The 2010 tumor (T) node (N) metastasis (M) staging system provides important information for both patient management and prognosis of patients with Merkel cell carcinoma (MCC).
-The TNM system is recommended by both the American Joint Committee on Cancer (AJCC) and the International Union for Cancer Control (UICC) and is presented in detail in the tables (table 1 and table 2) .
+The eighth (2017) edition of the tumor, node, metastasis (TNM) staging system provides important information for both management and prognosis of patients with Merkel cell carcinoma (MCC).
+The TNM system is recommended by both the American Joint Committee on Cancer (AJCC) and the Union for International Cancer Control (UICC) and is presented in detail in the tables (table 1 and table 2) .
 In contrast to the seventh TNM staging system, the eighth edition has separate criteria for clinical and pathological staging.

 - Merkel Cell Carcinoma.
 In: AJCC Staging Manual, Springer, New York 2010. p.315.

 - Harms KL, Healy MA, Nghiem P, et al. Analysis of Prognostic Factors from 9387 Merkel Cell Carcinoma Cases Forms the Basis for the New 8th Edition AJCC Staging System.
 Ann Surg Oncol 2016; 23:3564.

 - Treglia G, Kakhki VR, Giovanella L, Sadeghi R. Diagnostic performance of fluorine-18-fluorodeoxyglucose positron emission tomography in patients with Merkel cell carcinoma: a systematic review and meta-analysis.
 Am J Clin Dermatol 2013; 14:437.

 - Harrington C, Kwan W. Outcomes of Merkel cell carcinoma treated with radiotherapy without radical surgical excision.
 Ann Surg Oncol 2014; 21:3401.